-5 Vibration damping system
+4 Vibration damping system

-Your chain saw is equipped with a vibration damping system that is designed to minimise vibrations and make operation easier.
+Your chain saw is equipped with a vibration damping system that is designed to minimise vibrations in the handles and make operation easier.

 When you use a chain saw vibrations are generated by the uneven contact between the chain and the wood you are cutting.